TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 - Find the largest value of x such that isPossible(x) == true.

 **Steps:**
-- If possible(mid) â†’ keep this value, try for bigger
+- If possible(mid) → keep this value, try for bigger
-- Else â†’ reduce range
+- Else → reduce range

 **Java Code:**
 ```java